Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 For our family, we decided that our child’s sibling could be involved on a voluntary basis.
 For example, they could choose to travel and vacation together, spend summer months together, spend every Christmas break together.
 It could be something siblings look forward to, not a chore that may lose it’s glimmer someday.
 We wanted to set our son up while we are here to help walk him through the stress of moving, to be there to support him through it and see him eventually settle.
 He will adapt because we will help him.
 When we pass away, he will be fine.
 He will still have a supportive community around him, people who care about him, and he will still have his first of the month Christmas club, Friday’s movie nights, among other activities he will have come to look forward to.
 Even though he will grieve the loss of us, he will have the stability of his home, his friends, his routine, and none of that will change.
 Life will go on, and many eyes and hands will ensure he is fine.

 Q: Integrity.
 Dignity.
 Respect.
 Choice.
 Preference.
-Will the adults with autism have a voice?
+Will the adults with disabilities have a voice?

 A: Absolutely!
-We plan on working with professionals and parents to present choices to our adults with autism, from general housing options (is cohousing right for me?) to roommate choice, unless of course, they choose to live independently in a one bedroom unit.
+We plan on working with professionals and parents to present choices to our adults with autism, from general housing options to roommate choice, unless of course, they choose to live independently in a one bedroom unit.

 Q: Who will live in Abundant Life?

-A: We anticipate between 12 to 14 adults with autism, each living as they choose, either with their chosen roommate/s or alone in their own condo type suite or home.
+A: We anticipate between 12 to 14 people with autism or similar disability, each living as they choose, either with their chosen roommate/s or alone in their own condo type suite or home, or with their family.
 Their parents or guardians can live in their own home next door, across the garden, or at the end of the lane.
-Any family member, friend, or supportive person to a resident with autism may own their own unit within the community.
+Any family member, friend, or supportive person to a resident may own their own unit within the community and benefit from the richness that comes with cohousing.
 We will also have a limited number of units available for singles or families who feel a call to live missionally within our community.
 Our guesstimate for numbers is roughly 70 people in 25 individual homes.

 Q: What will it cost?